erifo/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: January 23th, 2021
+**Today's Progress:** Made flowchart over the [Kobold Mastermind](https://github.com/erifo/kobold-mastermind) user experience.
+Learned more about flowchart creation and usage while doing so.

+**Thoughts:** Very busy day, so I decided to try something new that could help me in the long run.
+I've found that a good flowchart is both aesthetically pleasing and gives an intuitive understanding of how a system is connected.
+Looking at it makes it easier to see before me what parts of the code is needed where.
+I'll likely continue experimenting with it in the days to come.

 ### Day 14: January 22th, 2021
 **Today's Progress:** Came to the realization that I feature-creep my own projects as I'm writing them.